spid3r007/loopback.io/pages/en/lb4/Testing-Your-Extensions.md

 The recommended usage of a decorator is to store metadata about a class or a class method.
 The decorator implementation will usually also provide a function to retrieve the metadata stored by it based on the className and method name.
-So for a unit test, it is important to test that we can store metadata via a decorator and retrieve the correct metadata. *The retrieval gets tested as a consequence of validating the metadata was stored.*
+For a unit test, it is important to test that we can store metadata via a decorator and retrieve the correct metadata. *The retrieval gets tested as a consequence of validating the metadata was stored.*